jscancella/bagging/README.md

 #### Classes/Methods not to use outside this project
 There are many classes that were not designed to be used outside this project, the rules for this are:
 * If a class/method does not contain a javadoc.
 * If a class is in a package named "internal".
+Any internal classes can be removed at any time and effort will be made to preserve backwards compatibility.
 * If a class is final, that class was not designed to be extended by users outside this project.

 #### Javadocs